Kzra/VHost-Classifier/README.md

 **Reading the .csv files**: the first column contains taxon IDs, the second column the index position (indexed from -i) of the taxon id in the input file.
 The final column contains the virus name.
 In each directory a counts.csv file is also written which contains the counts of how many taxon IDs are in each taxonomic class.

 **VHC-Analysis:** run this script from within the Host-Assigned directory of the run you want to analyse.
-The script will write walk the directory tree and write each Counts.csv file to a Total_Counts.csv file which will be saved in the Host-Assigned directory.
+The script will walk the directory tree and write each Counts.csv file to a Total_Counts.csv file which will be saved in the Host-Assigned directory.
 This file makes it easier to compare the overall host diversity of viruses in your input.

 **Citation**: <br/>
 [Kitson,E. and Suttle,C.A.
 (2019) VHost-Classifier: Virus-Host Classification using natural language processing.
 Bioinformatics.](https://doi.org/10.1093/bioinformatics/btz151)